 Catherine Mas, Ph.D., is Assistant Professor of Modern American History at Florida International University.

+She is a historian of science, medicine, and American society.
 Her research and teaching focus on the intersections of medicine, race, and religion in the U.S.-Caribbean context.
 She received her Ph.D. in History from Yale University in 2019, graduating from Yale's Program in the History of Science and Medicine.

 Dr. Mas has broader interests in gender, science, and the politics of healing.
 She is currently working on a study of the transnational history of medical primatology, which focuses on the gendered and religious significance of relations between humans and nonhumans in mid-twentieth-century Cuba and the United States.